Platform Overview

 eFuse validation

-Security Control according to eFuse value
+Security control according to eFuse value

-Flash image Check and Execute
+Flash image check and execute

 The eFuse verification determines whether to enable secure boot.
 If secure boot is enabled, image authentication will involve signature, CMAC, and secure version verification.